benavlabs/crudadmin/docs/usage/admin.md

 The admin database stores:

 - User accounts and credentials
-- Session information
+- Session information and tracking
-- Token blacklist for logged-out sessions
 - Event logs and audit trails (if enabled)
 - System health metrics